REO Songwriters Retreat - August 6 - 11, 2018

 REO is a recreational paradise for rafting, hiking, kayaking, biking, and relaxing.
 After a day of inspirational songwriting, unwind on the private beach, walk the picturesque nature trail or soak in the riverside hot tub.
 Our wilderness cooks will impress you with their daily creations.
 Evenings are special with a fun and relaxing night of campfire entertainment.

-Start times, Travel, Airport Shuttle and Retreat InfoCheck-in opens at 5 pm on Sunday, July 15.
+Start times, Travel, Airport Shuttle and Retreat InfoCheck-in opens at 5 pm on Monday, Aug 6.
 If arriving at Vancouver International, please allow 3.5 hours drive time.
 SEA-TAC airport is 4 to 4.5 hours south of REO, requires a border crossing and car rental.
-If choosing SeaTac, arrive no later than 11:30 AM on Sunday.
+If choosing SeaTac, arrive in Seattle by 12 noon on Monday.

 The evening social hour begins each day at 6:30 pm.
 Wine, beer and soft drinks are served with appies.
-All meals are included in your retreat package from Sunday dinner to Friday checkout at 11 AM (July 20).
+All meals are included in your retreat package from Monday dinner to Saturday breakfast.

-A return shuttle to the YVR airport will leave REO at 10 am on Friday July 20 with a minimum of 3 passengers.
+A return shuttle to the YVR airport will leave REO at 10 am on Saturday Aug 11 with a min of 3 passengers.
 We recommend you book flight departures from Vancouver after 4:00 pm to allow for potential traffic or airport delays.

-Please note that we do try and arrange car pools for songwriters that can take other songwriters.
+NOTE: We do try and arrange car pools.
 If you can help drive a songwriter to REO, please let us know when you book.

 REO Songwriter Retreat Instructor AlumniMarty Dodson (2015-2017)